Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Extending to schemes with small singular locus

 \begin{rem} (i) Intuitively, rig-smoothness means that the "generic fiber" of $f$ is smooth.

-(ii) If $\gtX=\Spf(k[[\pi]])$ then the generic fiber $f_\eta:\gtY_\eta\to\gtX_\eta$ can be defined in the categories of rigid, analytic or adic spaces.
-In this case, rig-smoothness of $f$ is equivalent to smoothness of $f_\eta$ by \cite[3.3.2]{temdes}. \end{rem}
+(ii) If $\gtX=\Spf(k[[\pi]])$ then the generic fiber $f_\eta\:\gtY_\eta\to\gtX_\eta$ can be defined in the categories of rigid, analytic or adic spaces.
+Rig-smoothness of $f$ is equivalent to smoothness of $f_\eta^\rig$ by \cite[3.3.2]{temdes}, and by comparison of smoothness in rigid and adic categories, this also equivalent to smoothness of $f_\eta^\ad$.
+Smoothness for analytic spaces is more restrictive since one requires the boundary to be empty.
+Morphisms corresponding to smooth morphisms of rigid spaces are called quasi-smooth (or, sometimes, rig-smooth), thus $f$ is rig-smooth if and only if $f_\eta^\an$ is quasi-smooth. \end{rem}